Yale-BIM/f21-assignments/assignment-3/README.md

         <kbd>
         <img src="docs/book3d.png" width="300"/>
         </kbd><br>
     - Fourth, the depth/save_images.py script was run to save to disk what the camera was currently observing.
-The resulting depth and gray images are shown below:
+The resulting depth and gray images are shown below: <br>
         <kbd>
         <img src="docs/book.png" width="600"/>
         </kbd><br>